FriedLabJHU/FragPipe-Limited-Proteolysis-Processor/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code according to the terms specified in the license.

-Thank you for your interest in Project Name!
+Thank you for your interest in FLiPPR!
 If you encounter any issues or have suggestions, please open an issue.
 We appreciate your feedback!

 ## Citation